SAP-samples/btp-kyma-day2-operations/mission-intro.md

+# DEPRECATED

+> [!CAUTION]
+> As of July 2024 the tutorial is discontinued.
+The content provided is not going to be maintained anymore.>

 # Welcome to the Mission

 In this mission, you will learn how to extend a Kyma based multitenant application with day 2 operations.
 It is related to the mission [Develop a Multitenant Extension Application in SAP BTP, Kyma Runtime](https://discovery-center.cloud.sap/missiondetail/3683/3726/) and extends it by focusing on day 2 operations topics like CI/CD, observability and metering.